 trec = load_dataset('trec', split='train[:1000]')

-Each sample in trec contains two label features and the text feature, which we will be using.
-We can pass the questions from the text feature to Cohere to create embeddings.
+Each sample in trec contains two label features and the text feature.
+Pass the questions from the text feature to Cohere to create embeddings.

 embeds = co.embed(